con-tools/wordpress-plugin/README.md

 * `hosting` - The list of scheduled event time slots the current user is hosting.
 The objects provided are `Timeslot` objects.
 * `purchases` - the list of merchandise purchases the user has bought.
 The objects provided are `Purchase` objects.

+### `[controll-date-format]`

+Deprecated - use the Expression Language `date` filter (see below)

+Format a date using PHP date format.

+#### Attributes

+* `path` - object path to read the date time from, under the "current object"
+* `format` - [PHP date format](http://php.net/manual/en/function.date.php) to use to render this date time

+### `[controll-handle-buy-pass]`

+Handle the daily pass purchase work flow - you must put this short code at the top of the daily pass store page.

+#### Attributes

+* `success-page` : Override the page the user will be directed to after reserving a daily pass.
+Defaults to the ConTroll shopping cart page as specified in the ConTroll plugin settings.
+* `pass` : Override the name of the pass reservation form field that holds the pass ID to reserve.
+Defaults to `pass`.
+* `name-field` : Override the name of the pass reservation form field that holds the pass owner name to reserve.
+  Defaults to `name`.

+### `[controll-verify-auth]`

+Verify that the current user is logged in.
+Place at the top of pages that require a user to be logged in to the ConTroll convention management system - for example, the user's personal convention agenda page.

 ## ConTroll Expression Language